Danny Cooksey: Music

 Cooksey was the lead singer in the band Bad4Good.
 They released one CD, Refugee, for Interscope Records in 1992.
 He was also a member of Lucy's Milk in 1996, He is the most prominent member of the band Arbuckle (2004–2013).
 In 2015, Cooksey worked with the Western band Shelter Dogs, providing guitar and vocals, releasing the album Take Me Home in March 2015, all the tracks being written or co-written by Cooksey.

 Personal life

-Cooksey was born in Moore, Oklahoma, the son of Melody Ann (née Wagoner) and Daniel Ray Allen Cooksey.

-Since 1998, Cooksey has been married to a woman named Amber, who has epilepsy.
-They have a daughter named Zöe.
+In 1998, Cooksey married makeup artist Amber Leigh, who has epilepsy.
+The couple have two children together: a daughter, Zoe, and a son, Jackson, who also has epilepsy.
+In 2019, Leigh filed for divorce.